Before we dive into the algorithm, let’s set the scene.

 Very rarely do viral videos run into minutes.
 Most of these videos are under a minute and get straight to the point.
 No intro, no outro, no edits.
 Clean, concise, and to the point.

 3. Ride-on fads and emotions

 While the latter might sound evil right off the bat, it does work.
-People click on videos that are on the extremes on the emotional scale, whichever be the emotion.
-For example, let’s say there’s a trend on the internet with a certain off-the-menu McDonald’s birthday cake.
+People click on videos that are on the extremes on the emotional scale, whichever is the emotion.
+For example, there’s a trend on the internet with a particular off-the-menu McDonald’s birthday cake.
 Record a video relating to that.
-Just make sure you aren’t late to the party and get one out ASAP.
+Make sure you aren’t late to the party and get one out ASAP.
 Don’t miss the waves.
 Rather, ride them.

 Also, if you’ve noticed, nobody cares if the video is taken on a potato or not as long as the audience can see what they want to see.
 The key to viral videos is capturing the moment.
 Everything else is secondary.